What is a blind trust?

 - Select a trustee you can rely on to be financially responsible and faithful to the trust;

-- Draft a trust agreement naming all of the relevant parties, describing the assets in the trust, and describing how the assets should be dispersed when the trust expires;
+- Draft a trust agreement naming all of the relevant parties, describing the assets in the trust, and describing the distribution of assets when the trust expires;

 - Sign the agreement and have it notarized (some states require you to report the new trust to relevant authorities); and

-- Of course, transfer the assets to the trust for management.
+- Transfer the assets to the trust for management.

 Blind Trusts in the Public Sector

-The Ethics in Government Act of 1978 was passed to fight corruption after the infamous Watergate scandal.
-Many states have similar laws in place for their own appointed or elected officials.
+Congress passed the Ethics in Government Act of 1978 to fight corruption after the infamous Watergate scandal.
+Many states have similar laws for their own appointed or elected officials.
 Federal law requires government officials to disclose their financial holdings.
-An exception exists if the holdings are placed in a “qualified blind trust."
+An exception exists if a "qualified blind trust" holds the assets.

-A “qualified blind trust" is defined as "any trust in which a reporting individual, his spouse, or any minor or dependent child has a beneficial interest in the principal or income" and meets these requirements:
+A "qualified blind trust" is defined as "any trust in which a reporting individual, his spouse, or any minor or dependent child has a beneficial interest in the principal or income[.]"
+The blind trust must meet the following requirements:

 - Independent Trustee — The trustee cannot be influenced by, affiliated with, or related to the official.

-- Transferable Assets — The trust assets cannot be restricted, meaning that they may be sold or transferred by the trustee without interference.
+- Transferable Assets — The trust assets cannot be restricted.
+The assets may be sold or transferred by the trustee without interference.